williamholland/vmdebootstrap/doc/live.rst

    customisation hook, remove that source and replace the original.

 #. ``mksquashfs`` can fail without indication of why and when it does, the image
-   file can be 4Kb or so of junk.
-To prevent this, avoid running vmdebootstrap with the ``--squash`` option and run mksquashfs as a second step **after** copying the raw image to a new file for safety / debugging.
-   Newer versions of vmdebootstrap will emit a warning and not delete the original file if the squashfs output is less than 1MB.
+   file can be 4Kb or so of junk. ``vmdebootstrap`` will fail if the squashfs output is less than 1MB.
 This can occur if the drive runs out of space but squashfs does not report an error.